 In the search for the perfect party location, it’s important to start ASAP.
 Depending on the setting and size of the celebration, begin about 2-3 months beforehand.
 When booking the venue, pay attention to the proximity of holidays; many locations are booked out long in advance around these times.
 If you’re celebrating with a smaller circle of kith and kin, a restaurant or café is probably best.
 Depending on the number of guests, you can reserve just a few tables or whole private party rooms.
 Many hotels also offer such facilities.
 If the budget is tight and guest list small, your own garden or home are also a comfortable alternative.

 For a landmark jubilee, you can also choose a more unusual venue.
 Special locations, like castles or a boat with a show beneath the stars, are quite popular for such events.
 Always keep your budget in mind and read the fine print.
 Hidden costs, such as after-cleaning or drink packages, are not necessarily included in the initial offer.

 Tip 2: Send Personalised Invitations

 Once you’ve determined the date, venue, and guest list, you can begin inviting your guests.
 A great way to begin is by designing your own invitations.
 Give your creativity some freedom while making use of our many templates and design possibilities.
-Our “folded greeting cards, classic” can be ordered in practical sets of ten and make great invites.
+Our “single greeting card, folded” or the “folded greeting cards, classic”, which can be ordered in practical sets of ten, make great invites.
 When designing your cards, don’t forget to include on them the occasion, date, and location of your party, and ask that your guests RSVP.
 This will make planning much easier, particularly when you’re calculating numbers for food and drink.